razor-network/oracle-node/README.md

 3. If you already have the `pkg/bindings` you can run `npm run build` instead of `npm run build-all` to directly build the binary.
 4. If you want to build the binary without wanting to set the configurations use `npm run build-noargs`
 5. While building the binary, supply the provider RPC url and the gas multiplier.
+6. To bypass the intractive mode of providing password, create file in `.razor` directory with providing password in it.
-6. The binary will be generated at `build/bin`.
+7. The binary will be generated at `build/bin`.

 ## Commands